risk-first/website/introduction/One-Size-Fits-No-One.md

 ## Agile

-The software crisis showed that, a lot of the time, up-front requirements-capture, specification and fixed-price bids did little to manage risk on software projects.
-So it's not surprising that by the 1990's, various different groups of software engineers were advocating "Agile" techniques, which did away with these actions.
+The Software Crisis showed that, a lot of the time, up-front requirements-capture, specification and fixed-price bids did little to manage cost and schedule risks on software projects.
+So it's not surprising that by the 1990's, various different groups of software engineers were advocating "Agile" techniques, which did away with those actions.

 ![Risks, and the practices that manage them in Extreme Programming](images/generated/introduction/xp.png)